-Thematic objective 7 "Promoting sustainable transport and removing bottlenecks in key network infrastructures"

-Developing and improving environmentally-friendly (including lownoise) and low-carbon transport systems, including inland waterways and maritime transport, ports, multimodal links and airport infrastructure, in order to promote sustainable regional and local mobility

-- Supports Europe 2020 objective of "sustainable growth" keeping the low-carbon economy principles. - Supports the EUSBSR objective "connect the region". - The accessibility is a challenge for the region, especially for remote, rural and peripheral territories. - Achieving better integrated, "green" transport solutions and improved urban-rural connections. - Unused potential of small ports; a need for developing and improving port services, contributing to the region's living and visiting environment and improving local and regional mobility. - Implementing sustainable, low-carbon transport solutions is strongly supporting the sustainability objectives and has positive effect on state of Baltic Sea. - Potential and need for strengthened cross-border co-operation between organisations responsible for planning and developing transport solutions. - Priority named by all the Member States/Åland to promote "low-carbon" economy as a horizontal objective.

-Thematic objective 10 "Investing in education, training and vocational training for skills and lifelong learning"

-Investing in education, training and vocational training for skills and lifelong learning by developing and implementing joint education, vocational training and training schemes
+Selected thematic objective Selected investment priority Justification for selection/Impact on fostering crisis repair sustainable transport and removing bottlenecks in key network infrastructures improving environmentally-friendly (including low noise) and low-carbon transport systems, including inland waterways and maritime transport, ports, multimodal links and airport infrastructure, in order to promote sustainable regional and local mobility of "sustainable growth" keeping the low-carbon economy principles. • Supports the EUSBSR objective "connect the region". • The accessibility is a challenge for the region, especially for remote, rural and peripheral territories. • Achieving better integrated, "green" transport solutions and improved urban-rural connections. • Unused potential of small ports; a need for developing and improving port services, contributing to the region's living and visiting environment and improving local and regional mobility. • Implementing sustainable, low-carbon transport solutions is strongly supporting the sustainability objectives and has positive effect on state of Baltic Sea. • Potential and need for strengthened cross-border cooperation between organisations responsible for planning and developing transport solutions. • Priority named by all the Member States/Åland to promote "low-carbon" economy as a horizontal objective.
+10 - Investing in education, training and vocational training for skills and lifelong learning 10b - Investing in education, training and vocational training for skills and lifelong learning by developing and implementing joint education, vocational training and training schemes (ETC-CB) Europe 2020 objective of "smart" and "inclusive" growth.
+Supports Priority Area "Education" (EUSBSR).
+Need to exploit region's strong knowledge base to improve social inclusion and strengthen local communities.
+Potential to address social inclusion in local communities via educational programmes and lifelong learning.
+Better integrated Central Baltic

+Selected thematic objective Selected investment priority Justification for selection/Impact on fostering crisis repair

-- Europe 2020 objective of "smart" and "inclusive" growth. - Supports Priority Area "Education" (EUSBSR). - Need to exploit region's strong knowledge base to improve social inclusion and strengthen local communities. - Potential to address social inclusion in local communities via educational programmes and lifelong learning. - Better integrated Central Baltic labour market that would lead to more opportunities for work, lower unemployment, and decreased risk of social exclusion. - Need to increase the knowledge base and skills of the youth and elderly, encouraging them to enter the labour market or be self-employed. - Need to enhance the competitiveness of vocational education and training aligning it with the needs of the labour market. - Need to achieve a better regional matching of skills and jobs available
+labour market that would lead to

+more opportunities for work,

+lower unemployment, and

+decreased risk of social exclusion.

+Need to increase the knowledge base and skills of the youth and elderly, encouraging them to enter the labour market or be self-employed.
+Need to enhance the competitiveness of vocational education and training aligning it with the needs of the labour market.

+Need to achieve a better regional matching of skills and jobs available

-Justification for the financial allocation
+1.2 Justification for the financial allocation